kellertuer/MVIRT/Readme.md

 *   specify convergence criteria
     *   for the subgradient method inside the second order differences as number of steps
     *   for the CPPA a number of maximal iterations or a lower bound \(\epsilon\) for the maximal movement of the data items in \(u\)
+* Denoising using second order statistics on manifolds

 ### Visualisation